Obsidian: Current use

 Obsidian can be used to make extremely sharp knives, and obsidian blades are a type of glass knife made using naturally occurring obsidian instead of manufactured glass.
 Obsidian is used by some surgeons for scalpel blades, although this is not approved by the US Food and Drug Administration (FDA) for use on humans.
 Well-crafted obsidian blades, like any glass knife, can have a cutting edge many times sharper than high-quality steel surgical scalpels: the cutting edge of the blade is only about three nanometers thick.
 All metal knives have a jagged, irregular blade when viewed under a strong enough microscope; however, obsidian blades are still smooth, even when examined under an electron microscope.
 One study found that obsidian incisions produced fewer inflammatory cells and less granulation tissue in a group of rats after seven days but the differences disappeared after twenty-one days.
 Don Crabtree has produced surgical obsidian blades and written articles on the subject.
-Obsidian scalpels may currently be purchased for surgical use on research animals.
+Obsidian scalpels may be purchased for surgical use on research animals.

 The major disadvantage of obsidian blades is their brittleness compared to those made of metal, thus limiting the surgical applications for obsidian blades to a variety of specialized uses where this is not a concern.

 Obsidian is also used for ornamental purposes and as a gemstone.
 It presents a different appearance depending on how it is cut: in one direction it is jet black, while in another it is glistening gray.
 "Apache tears" are small rounded obsidian nuggets often embedded within a grayish-white perlite matrix.

 Plinths for audio turntables have been made of obsidian since the 1970s, such as the grayish-black SH-10B3 plinth by Technics.